Skip to content

 ReducersPure functions: (state, action) → newState.
 Run identically on server and client.

-SubscriptionsClients subscribe to URIs to receive state snapshots and action streams.
+SubscriptionsClients subscribe to channels to receive snapshots and action streams.

 Who is AHP For?